chuckrector/svelte-styling-intro/README.md

 The first option invites accidental regressions per usual.
 The second option means that if a component is intended to be able to display itself in various formats, then it should know about all of them and be solely responsible for enforcing them.
 Svelte components can use "props" to accept input, like styling suggestions, from outside sources.
 With all the styling for a component occurring in only one place that has a well-defined input, debugging is simplified.

 This styling intro demonstrates how to turn IMVU styles into Svelte styles incrementally.

-# Overview

-Use Node.js 16.14.2.
-Clone this repository and run `npm install`.

-* The `code/` directory contains all of the source code.
-* The `build/` directory contains all of the build output.
-* The `public/` directory is where files are served from, similar to `localhost.imvu.com`.
-Some files are copied into here from both the `code/` and `build/` directories.
-* `s/build` will build the project, part of which includes "deploying" into `public/`.
-* `s/dev` will build the project and start a dev server at http://localhost:8000 that will auto-rebuild and refresh the page as you save changes to files.
-It implements primitive "hot modules reloading".

 # Example 1